What: Individuals involved in the course planning and delivery must disclose their relevant financial or nonfinancial relationship(s) (see 3.2 a)

 Do members of the program planning committee have to complete a disclosure form at every meeting to plan that same course?

 At the initial planning meeting, all program planning committee members must complete a disclosure form.
 At subsequent meetings, the Provider should ask committee members if they have any new, relevant financial or nonfinancial relationships since initial or subsequent disclosures.
-The Provider follows its procedure for reviewing those new relationships and determines if the planning committee member can continue to be involved or needs to recuse himself or herself.
+The Provider follows its procedure for reviewing those new relationships and determines if the planning committee member can continue to be involved or needs to recuse themselves.

 Is it necessary to get a disclosure form from a presenter each and every time the individual presents the same course on multiple dates in multiple locations?